AL333Z/fp-in-industry/pres.md

 - How to handle concurrency, execution contexts, blocking ops?
 - How to track and handle errors?
-- What advanced technique should be really introduce?
-- Do we really nead advanced techniques?
+- Do we really need advanced techniques?

 ---